hunhoffe/nrk-dcm-scheduler/README.md

 ## Dependencies

+### Runtime Dependencies
+There are two dependencies needed to run this project:
-Install Java 16 SDK and maven 3.8.4.
-I think it also works with Java 18 but DCM is not tested with Java 18, so best to be safe with Java 16.
+* **Java**: Install Java 16 SDK.
+I belive this project also works with Java 18 but DCM is not tested with Java 18, so best to be safe with Java 16.
+* **Minizinc**: DCM needs the minizinc solver installed.
+Follow the links on the [DCM README](https://github.com/hunhoffe/declarative-cluster-management) to install minizinc, or the command below.
+The GitHub CI runner uses Minizinc 2.3.2.

+Install the runtime dependencies with the command below:
 ```
-sudo apt install openjdk-16-jre openjdk-16-jdk
+sudo apt install -y openjdk-16-jre openjdk-16-jdk minizinc
 ```

-The default maven version for Ubuntu did NOT work when I tried it, so use the ```maven_install.sh``` script.

-DCM needs the minizinc solver installed.
-Follow the links on the [DCM README](https://github.com/hunhoffe/declarative-cluster-management) to install minizinc.
+### Development/Build Dependencies
+To build the project locally, you must also install maven 3.8.6.
+An example of how to do this is found in the ```dev_install.sh``` script.
+If you want to use the install script to install runtime and build dependencies, run:
 ```
-sudo apt install minizinc
+./dev_install.sh
+source /etc/profile.d/maven.sh
 ```

-The GitHub CI runner uses Minizinc 2.3.2.
+The script was tested on Ubuntu 20.04 CloudLab image in mind.

 ## How to Build and Run